danthegoodman1/ObjectKV/sst/SEGMENT.md

 ## Reading a Segment file

+Much like reading a parquet file, reading a segment file can take multiple io operations:
+1. Read the last 8 bytes (uint64) to get the metadata start offset
+2. Read the metadata block to find the data block your key may reside in
+3. Read the data block

+This is expensive, so like many solutions such as ClickHouse and RocksDB, the metadata for a segment file should be loaded into memory on boot.

+### Reading data blocks

 Reading a data block can take 1-2 buffer allocations:
 1. Raw block buffer
 2. Compressed block buffer (if block compressed, we need to load the compressed block and decompress to the raw block buffer for reading)